Assistant Photographer

 Responsibilities:

-• Knowledge and demonstrated experience photographing rare archival bound and unbound materials using high-resolution digital imaging platforms and network storage devices
+• Knowledge and demonstrated experience photographing rare archival bound and unbound materials using a high-resolution digital imaging platform

 • Demonstrated ability to perform complex post-capture image adjustments and processing as required, including file stitching for oversize materials and digital manipulation when necessary